2014 Copyright Secchiaroli Farm. All rights reserved.

 Feeding Food Waste as a Feed Stuff

 Good human food today is great hog food tomorrow.
-Left over food that was good for human consumption is a valuable resource
+Left over food that was good for human consumption is a valuable resource as a

-as a feed stuff for hogs because its economical, resourceful, and nutritionally viable to the natural diets of swine.
+feed stuff for hogs because its economical, resourceful, and nutritionally viable to the natural diets of swine.

 Economically, it is a way to feed hogs at a lower cost than the traditional diet of corn and soy.
-But corn and soy wasn't always the
+But corn and soy wasn't always the traditional

-natural diet of feral hogs which is everything on the ground including other animals.
+feral hogs which is everything on the ground including other animals.

 Feeding food waste is resourceful because of the actual process.
 You take food out of the waste stream and re-use it.
 Recycling!
+Tossed

 Food waste is nutritionally viable for swine because they are omnivores just like you and I. What we can eat so can they.
-Besides,
+Besides, who

-The one downfall for food waste as a feed stuff for swine is that you can't control the percentages of vitamins, minerals, proteins
+The one downfall for food waste as a feed stuff for swine is that you can't control the percentages of vitamins, minerals, proteins and other

 About Our Operations